 Conscious patient Unconscious patient Ask: What happened?
 Where does it hurt?
 Can you move your hands and feet?
 Can you feel me touching your hands and feet?
 Can you raise your legs and arms?
 Look for bruises, cuts, deformities.
 Feel for areas of tenderness, deformity, abnormal sensation.
-Determine patient's strength by having them squeeze your hand or by checking pressure against the foot.
-Assess ABCs (Airway, Breathing, Circulation) and treat as appropriate.
+Determine patient's strength by having them squeeze your hand or by abacking proseurs against the foot Assess ABCs (Airway, Breathing, Circulation) and treat as appropriate.
 Assess LOC (Level of Consciousness, AVPU in Patient Assessment) Look for cuts, bruises, deformities.
 Feel for deformities, signs of sensation.
 Ask others what happened.
-Probe the soles of the feet, then the palms of the hands with a sharp object to check for response
+Probe the soles of the feet, then the palms of the hands with a sharp object to check for response them squeeze your hand or by checking pressure against the foot. check for response